Why Raw Sprouts May Be The Riskiest Food In The World

 Everybody knows that undercooked ground beef is risky.
 But there is one innocent looking food that is probably riskier: Raw sprouts.
 Mike Doyle, director of the Center for Food Safety at the University of Georgia has been quoted as saying "I consider sprouts to be among the most risky foods sold at retail".

 How could this be?
 How could innocent crunchy, juicy, delicious sprouts be dangerous?
 Because they are grown differently than any other vegetable, in an environment practically ideal for bacteria.
+Sprouts have caused the two worst e-coli outbreaks in history.
 Let's get a close look at the problem and consider solutions.

 Mark Bittman of the New York Times interviewed David Acheson, an MD who was the chief medical officer in Center for Food Safety and Applied Nutrition at the FDA.
 He said "only 5% of food-borne illness is linked to big outbreaks 95% is sporadic".
 He told Bittman that there are 1.5 million cases of salmonella in the US each year, and few are linked to outbreaks.
 Marler and Doyle and the Center for Disease Control and other safety experts only know when there is an "outbreak", when many people get sick and when they go to a doctor and when their doctor does the right tests and then reports the results to the authorities.